 Concept: ‘Your Freedom’

-Owned by the same parent company as UNIQLO, GU is the fast fashion alternative that specialises in minimal clothing for a cheaper price.
+Owned by the same parent company as UNIQLO, GU cheaper yet perfectly acceptable alternative that specializes in minimal clothing

-If UNIQLO was the epitome of high quality minimal clothes, GU is the less luxury, though still totally acceptable version.
+If UNIQLO was the epitome of high-quality minimal clothes, GU is the less luxury, though still totally fine for what I’m after.

-That’s not to say if you buy from GU you won’t get high quality minimal clothing, but the materials used are different to their sister company.
+That’s not to say if you buy from GU you won’t get high-quality minimal clothing, but the materials used are different from their sister company.

 Due to it’s substantially lower price point, GU may appeal to a younger generation of shoppers who frequently change style or fashion.